Call Today 310-453-1234

 Glenoid Labrum Injuries Treated with Regenerative Orthopedics

 Regenerative Orthopedics effectively treats and repairs glenoid labrum injuries without the need for surgery.
-Athletes might consider surgery in an attempt to return quickly to their sport.
-But is a quick return the true outcome of surgical repair?
-Maybe not!
+Athletes might look to surgery in an attempt to return quickly to their sport.
+But is a quick return the actual outcome of surgical repair?
+It might not be!

 Regenerative Orthopedics Should be Sought as a Non-surgical Alternative

-Surgery is needed on rare occasions, but should be a last resort.
-Non-Surgical Regenerative Orthopedics repairs the underlying joint instability of the shoulder joint, by treating all of the damaged soft tissue structures.
+Non-Surgical Regenerative Orthopedics repairs the shoulder joint’s underlying instability by treating all of the damaged soft tissue structures.
 Without this repair, the labral tear, ligament injury, or tendon damage will cause the shoulder to remain unstable.
-And shoulder problems, immobility and impingement will continue.
+And shoulder problems, immobility, and impingement will continue.

-Besides being an effective treatment, Regenerative Orthopedics has several advantages.
-It is non-surgical, which avoids the risks of anesthesia, as well as the cutting, scraping, and probing.
-All of these can add to the instability of the joint.
+Regenerative Orthopedics has several advantages.
+It is non-surgical, which avoids the risks of anesthesia and the cutting, scraping, and probing that can contribute to joint instability.

-Other advantages include minimal time missed from work, and no long recovery times.
-Regenerative Orthopedics stimulates repair of the labrum and other soft tissue structures of the shoulder, significantly improving pain levels, alleviating stiffness and the need for pain medication, and returning motion back to the shoulder joint.
+Other advantages include minimal time missed from work and no long recovery times.
+Regenerative Orthopedics stimulates the repair of the shoulder’s labrum and other soft tissue structures, significantly improving pain levels, alleviating stiffness and the need for pain medication, and returning motion to the shoulder joint.
 The repair allows for an accelerated return to sport and the profession you enjoy.

 Click here for more articles